-with $\Gamma$ being the bulk Lorentz factor of shocked flows, $\beta=\sqrt{1-\Gamma^{-2}}$.
-Although the simulations by Bogovalov et al. (2008) suggested that the shocked flows can be accelerated to extremely high speed ($\Gamma\sim100$), the observed modulations in the X-ray and TeV light curves indicate modest boosting, so we adopt $\beta=1/3$ in the calculations (Dubus et al. 2010).
-Assuming that the shock has a purely radial structure directing away from the star, the angle between the line of sight (LOS) and the moving direction of shocked flow is given by $\cos\theta_{\rm obs}=\sin{i}\cos(\phi-\phi_{\rm infc})$, with $i$ being the inclination angle of the orbit, $\phi_{\rm infc}=3\pi/2-\omega$ being the true anomaly of the direction of Earth, and $\omega$ being the longitude of periastron.
+where $\Gamma$ is the bulk Lorentz factor of shocked flows, $\beta=\sqrt{1-\Gamma^{-2}}$.
+Although the simulations by Bogovalov et al. (2008) suggested that the shocked flows can be accelerated to an extremely high speed ($\Gamma\sim100$), the observed modulations in the X-ray and TeV light curves indicate modest boosting, so we adopt $\beta=1/3$ in the calculations (Dubus et al. 2010).
+Assuming that the shock has a purely radial structure directing away from the star, the angle between the line of sight (LOS) and the moving direction of shocked flow is given by $\cos\theta_{\rm obs}=\sin{i}\cos(\phi-\phi_{\rm infc})$, where $i$ is the inclination angle of the orbit, $\phi_{\rm infc}=3\pi/2-\omega$ is the true anomaly of the direction of Earth, and $\omega$ is the longitude of periastron.
 In this case, the maximum boosting occurs at the inferior conjunction when the flow is moving directly towards the observer (Neronov \& Chernyakova 2008; Dubus et al. 2010; Kong et al. 2012).